 Governments and societies must be able to change: if they are too rigid, they will fail and alienate their people; but if they are too fluid, they will do the same.
 Process is how this balance could be reached, and process can give citizens a sense that they control what happens to them, that their way of life isn’t always at risk, and that there is always hope to improve their situation, rather they be a victim of injustice or suffer poverty.
 No process is perfect, but where there is no process at all, authoritarianism will become appealing.
 As discussed by Peter Berger, process is especially important where meditating structures are vanishing or weak.
 Berger wrote that ‘alienating megastructures must respect and strengthen the mediating structures that provide both plausibility structures for the meanings of individual lives and the moral foundation upon which their own legitimacy rests.’² In a society where this doesn’t occur — where Central Powers conflict with or take away authority from local communities and powers (as Conyers discussed) — existential anxiety will worsen, especially if the Central Power feels “unbound.”³

 Unfortunately, as described in “The War Between Process and Justice” and “The Death of Process,” both by O.G.
-Rose, justice itself conflicts with process: justice demands that process not get in the way of stopping injustice.
+Rose, justice itself conflicts with process: justice demands that process not impede on stopping injustice.
 When a law hurts minorities, for example, the process it takes to change the law elongates the suffering, and so the process itself can be seen as part of the problem.
-The very experience of justice makes it unjust to accept process, and in fact process can be seen as a method of preserving and evening worsening injustice.
-It is a way for those in power to stay in power, for those benefiting from the system to keep benefiting from it, and those motivated by justice — the outsiders or those fighting for the outsiders — must necessarily be orientated against it.
+The very experience of justice makes it unjust to accept process, and in fact process can be seen as a method of preserving and even worsening injustice.
+It is a way for those in power to stay in power, for those benefiting from the system to keep benefiting from it, and those motivated by justice (the outsiders or those fighting for the outsiders) must necessarily be orientated against it.
 Process is primed to lose its legitimacy to them, to be seen as an obstacle that should be cast aside (like “givens”), and they are justified to think and feel this way: this is the power of justice (a non-contingent value like love, as discussed in “The (Trans)values of Justice and Love” by O.G.
 Rose).
-It would be irrational for justice (to justice) not to oppose process, which might suggest the need for “nonrationality” in our thinking here (as described throughout O.G.
-Rose), but even if so, learning the importance of “nonrationality” might require us to be Deleuzian, and we have already discussed how that might only be a solution for a minority of people.
+It would be irrational for justice (to justice) not to oppose process, which might suggest the need for “nonrationality” (as described throughout O.G.
+Rose), but even if so, learning the importance of “nonrationality” might require us to be Deleuzian, and we have already discussed how that might only be a solution for a minority.

 Where there is no process, we cannot determine “the right balance” between “justice” and “givens” (and yet process can cause injustice and destabilize “givens’).
 “Process” is required whenever we are dealing with “trade-offs between competing goods” (or “tragedies”), because we cannot determine how to carry out the “trade-off” without a process.
 Yes, ultimately, certainty is impossible, and so we are always to some degree dealing with guessing, but not all guessing is equal, and the likelihood of us guessing well without a process is incredibly low (even if we get lucky here and there, the likelihood of such “guessing” proving sustainable is hard to imagine).
 Unfortunately, justice naturally opposes process, as justice naturally opposes “givens” (and, in a sense, we can think of “givens” as components of “the social process”).
 But this means justice naturally conflicts with the entities we need for social orders, and yet again I stress that a social order without justice would be oppressive and immoral.
 Considering this, I’m not sure if any “process” can save us from the cycles of history, because “process” seems to also be necessarily opposed by justice, just like “givens,” which brings us back to the dilemma we have noted in the last few sections.
 Is there a “process” which can stop the just deconstruction of process?
 That seems to be the question.

-We mentioned before that a solution to the problems explored in “Belonging Again” can be for everyone to become “Deleuzian Individuals,” a kind of being who practices “a new way of thinking.”
-To be Deleuzian, Nietzschean, and the like, we have to transform our thinking in ways described throughout O.G.
-Rose, for where process fails individual thinking and philosophizing must “fill the hole.”
-But this is why “the death of skepticism” is such a massive problem as well: it would be one thing if processes and institutions died and we had “good thinking” to fall back on, but I’m afraid we currently have neither.
-This is explored across both “The Death of Process” and “The Death of Skepticism,” but the point is that our situation is dire.
+We mentioned before that a solution to the problems explored in “Belonging Again” can be for everyone to become “Deleuzian Dividuals,” a kind of being who practices “a new way of thinking.”
+To be Deleuzian, Nietzschean, Hegelian, and/or the like, we have to transform our thinking in ways described throughout O.G.
+Rose, for where process fails, individual thinking and philosophizing must “fill the hole.”
+But this is why “the death of skepticism” is such a problem as well: it would be one thing if processes and institutions died and we had “good thinking” to fall back on, but I’m afraid we currently have neither.
+This is expanded on in both “The Death of Process” and “The Death of Skepticism,” but the point is that our situation is dire.

 Where skepticism is dead, we cannot question things without thinking that we are deconstructing them, and so thinking cannot help us find the right “balance” between “givens” and freedoms, because “givens” are automatically dismissed.
 And the same applies if we lack “processes”: we simply have no way to effectively organize social values.
 To point toward the overall project of O.G.
 Rose, we can see Belonging Again as exploring “the institutional and structural side” of this dilemma (“process”), while The True Isn’t the Rational explores “the epistemic and ontological side” (“skepticism”) — but more on that at another time.